-Generation Hong Kong seeks to recruit a Business Development and Partnerships Lead to join the Generation X CLAP initiative, under CLAP for Youth @ JC (“CLAP”) phase II which is a five-year project initiated by The Hong Kong Jockey Club Charities Trust.
+Generation Hong Kong seeks to recruit a Head of Business Development and Partnerships (assuming the title of Business Development and Partnerships Lead) to join the Generation X CLAP initiative, under CLAP for Youth @ JC (“CLAP”) phase II which is a five-year project initiated by The Hong Kong Jockey Club Charities Trust.
 It will focus on fostering a sustainable ecosystem to facilitate youth with their transition from school to work, enabling them to pursue a fulfilling life through cross sector collaborations in school, community and workplace.

 The Business Development and Partnerships Lead is a full-time role that will report directly to the CEO of Generation HK.

-To apply, please send a cover letter and resume to firstname.lastname@example.org by Sep 24.
-Applications without a cover letter will not be considered.
+To apply, please send a cover letter and resume to firstname.lastname@example.org by Oct 31.

 1) Securing jobs for graduates across a growing employer portfolio

 Securing employer commitments to hire graduates of the Generation program is a critical enabler of our high placement rates.
 You are responsible for maintaining high job attainment rates by identifying and securing vacancies for graduates from among our network of employer partners, as well as growing this network in its own right.
 You are further tasked with identifying opportunities to embed our methodology in the recruiting and training processes of large private sector employers.

 2) Forging and managing institutional partnerships for Generation HK

 Institutional partners (funders, government, training organizations, corporates) provide Generation HK with much needed financing and infrastructure to deliver our programs.
 For example, philanthropic funders provide grants, corporations and associations provide access to new employer networks.
 You are responsible for identifying new target partners, developing relationships and securing formal agreements to collaborate with these institutions, delivering the resourcing that Generation HK needs to achieve our impact targets.